levinson/GameRecorder/README.md

 ---|---
 DeleteWins|Enable this to delete recorded games that end in a win.
 GameModes|Select the game modes to record.
-HidePersonalInfo|Enable this to gray out personal info in screenshots, and to remove timestamps and auth messages from logs (highly recommended).
+HidePersonalInfo|Enable this to gray out personal info in screenshots, remove timestamps and auth messages from logs, and mask file modification times (highly recommended).
 ImageFormat|Select the image format for saving screenshots.
 ImageQuality|Enter the image quality for saving screenshots (1-100).
 ImageResizeEnabled|Enable this to resize screenshots when saving.